linusmossberg/monte-carlo-ray-tracer/README.md

 }
 ```

+Normal naive scene intersection is used if this object is not specified.
 The `type` field specifies the hierarchy method to use when constructing the tree.

 | `type`  | Method |
 | ------- | ------ |